syncfusion-content/typescript-docs/TypeScript/PdfViewer/getting-started.md

 ---
-title: Getting Started for Typescript PDF viewer
+title: Getting Started with TypeScript PDF Viewer Control | Syncfusion
-description: PDF viewer
+description: Learn here about getting started with Syncfusion Essential TypeScript PDF Viewer Control, its elements, and more.
 platform: Typescript
 control: PDF viewer
 documentation: ug
 keywords: ejPdfViewer, PDF viewer, js pdfviewer
 ---

-# Getting Started
+# Getting Started with TypeScript PDF Viewer

 This section explains briefly about how to integrate a PDF viewer control in your TypeScript web application.